Gladys Lanza: Feminism

 Lanza joined the Movimiento de Mujeres por la Paz (Honduran Women's Committee for Peace "Visitación Padilla"), which is collective of women from Honduras who advocate for gender equality, work against gender violence and support women's participation in public life.
 Involved from its beginning in 1984, she later became its Secretary.
 It was founded to honour the Honduran feminist Visitación Padilla.
-The organisation was one of several Honduran feminist groups which opposed the 2009 coup d'etat.
+The organisation was one of several Honduran feminist groups which opposed the 2009 coup d'état.
 She was active in the Platform for Women against Femicides, which was supported by the British government.
 In 2010 the Inter-American Court of Human Rights ordered the Honduran government to guarantee the protection of Lanza, due to the continuing persecution.

 "For us, any woman who dies in any part of the world is as affront to our rights - the right to life, rights of living without violence, a life of freedom - that is our fight."